Representations of Coxeter groups of Lusztig's a-function value 1: Simply laced Coxeter groups

 Clearly, an R-representation is of $\af$-function value $1$ by Theorem \ref{thm-A1}.
 Now we can state the main theorem of this section.
 Recall that a Coxeter group $(W,S)$ is said to be irreducible if its Coxeter graph $G$ is connected.

 \begin{theorem} Let $(W,S)$ be an irreducible simply laced Coxeter group.
 Suppose there is at most one cycle in the Coxeter graph $G$.
-Then any irreducible representation of $W$ of $\af$-function value $1$ is an R-representation.
+Then, any irreducible representation of $W$ of $\af$-function value $1$ is an R-representation.
 In particular, such representations are finite dimensional (with dimension not greater than $\abs{S}$). \end{theorem}

 \begin{remark} \leavevmode \begin{enumerate} \item The irreducible R-representations are classified in \cite{Hu23}.
-In particular, if $G$ is a tree, then such representation is unique (in fact, it is the simple quotient of the geometric representation defined in \cite[Ch.
-V, \S 4]{Bourbaki-Lie456}).
+In particular, if $G$ is a tree, then such representation is unique (in fact, it is the simple quotient of the geometric representation defined in \cite[Ch.\ V, \S 4]{Bourbaki-Lie456}).
 On the other hand, if $G$ has a cycle, then such representations are parameterized by $\bC^\times$.
-For the reader's convenience, we recollect the construction of such representations in Subsection \ref{subsec-R}. \item In contrast, if there are at least two cycles in a Coxeter graph, then we can construct an infinite dimensional irreducible representation, which is of $\af$-function value $1$, for the corresponding Coxeter group.
+For the reader's convenience, we present the construction of such representations in these settings in Subsection \ref{subsec-R}. \item In contrast, if there are at least two cycles in a Coxeter graph, or if there is at least one cycle in a non-simply-laced Coxeter graph, then we can construct an infinite dimensional irreducible representation, which is of $\af$-function value $1$, for the corresponding Coxeter group.
 The construction is motivated by the proof of Theorem \ref{thm-A1=R}.
-See \cite{Hu22} for more details. \end{enumerate} \end{remark}
+See \cite{Hu22} for details. \end{enumerate} \end{remark}